What Prospective Students Should Know

 Health Information Technicians ensure the quality of health information records by verifying their completeness, accuracy, and proper entry into computer systems.
 They use computer applications to assemble and analyze patient data for the purpose of improving patient care or controlling costs.
 They consult classification manuals and computer software to assign the patient to a diagnosis-related group which will determine the amount that the hospital will be reimbursed by the government or insurance company.
 Technicians often specialize in coding diagnoses and procedures in patient records for reimbursement and research.

-The United States will begin using ICD-10-CM and ICD-10-PCS in October 2015.
-This is a totally different system than the current ICD-9 codes.
-The coder will need a solid background in medical terminology, anatomy and physiology, and pathophysiology to provide the expertise that will be required with ICD-10.
-A well-prepared coder will be in high demand in the healthcare industry.
+The coder will need a solid background in medical terminology, anatomy and physiology, and pathophysiology to provide the expertise that is required with ICD-10.
+A well-prepared coder is in high demand in the healthcare industry.

 Health Information Technicians must maintain and secure all patient records electronically.
 This requires workers to keep up with computer and software technology to meet federal government requirements.